 Our system can be rewritten as one balance law coupled to two conservation laws, which allow reduction of the traveling wave system to two dimensions.
-In Section 6 we perform this reduction and study equilibria of the traveling wave system.
-In Sections (7) and (8) of [7] existence of the various combustion waves was proved.
+In Section 6 we summarize this reduction and provide propositions, which are proven in [7], on the equilibria of the traveling wave system.